SixArm/sixarm-company-consulting-agreement/README.md

 effect, and the remainder of the Agreement will be enforced as if such provision was not included.

-Any failure by either party to enforce the other party’s strict performance of any provision of this Agreement will not constitute a waiver of its right to subsequently enforce such provision or any other provision of this Agreement.
+Any failure by a Party to enforce another Party’s strict performance of any provision of this Agreement will not constitute a waiver of its right to subsequently enforce such provision or any other provision of this Agreement.